imposter404/Election-Management-System/README.md

 ## Enviornment Setup
 - install MongoDb Compass
-- for MongoDb PHP connection you will need the PHP_MONGODB.dll file download from PERL [PERL](https://pecl.php.net/package/mongodb)
+- for MongoDb PHP connection you will need the PHP_MONGODB.dll file download from [PERL](https://pecl.php.net/package/mongodb)
     - now you will have 2 option
         - Thread Safe (ts)
         - Non Thread Safe (nts)